 - Claw or Bruce Anchors

-It has similar characteristics and usage with plow anchors.
+Similar characteristics and usage to plow anchors.

 - Mushroom Anchors

-It works best for small boats in soft bottoms.
+Works best for small boats in soft bottoms.

 What does Boat Insurance Cover?